The category

 Flat-rate pricing becomes possible

 When the agent runs on a managed engine that absorbs LLM cost, the customer pays a flat subscription.
 No per-token bill.
 No credit packs.
-The structural difference between Agent-First and DIY ChatGPT integrations or per-credit CS platforms.
+The structural difference between an agent-run product and DIY ChatGPT integrations or per-credit CS platforms.

 Implementation collapses

-OAuth + first run in minutes.
-No data warehouse to populate, no integration project, no five-month rollout.
+OAuth and a first scan on day one.
+No data to migrate, no cleanup, no integration project, no six-month rollout.

 Domain depth becomes free

-Because the agents are designed by domain experts (in our case, a 12-year HubSpot CS leader), renewal-specific knowledge — multi-year anchoring, the 30-day notification deadline, archetype-tuned cadence language — is baked in.
-The customer doesn’t configure it; they receive it.
+Because the agents are designed by domain experts (in our case, a 12-year CS renewal leader), renewal-specific knowledge (multi-year anchoring, the 30-day notification deadline, renewal-tuned cadence language) is baked in.
+The customer doesn't configure it; they receive it.

-Agent-First is what makes Renewal Intelligence commercially viable as a category narrower than "Customer Success Platform."
-Without the architectural approach, the category math doesn't work.
+Agents running the motion end-to-end are what make Renewal Intelligence commercially viable as a category narrower than "Customer Success Platform."
+Without that architectural approach, the category math doesn't work.

 The buyer